 NCI COVID-19 in Cancer Patients Study (NCCAPS)

-What is the COVID-19 in Cancer Patients Study (NCCAPS)?
+What is the NCI COVID-19 in Cancer Patients Study (NCCAPS)?

-As part of the NCCAPS study, researchers will collect blood samples, medical information, and medical images from 2,000 people with cancer who also have COVID-19.
-Each person will be followed for up to 2 years to help doctors understand how cancer affects COVID-19 and COVID-19 affects cancer.
+For the NCCAPS study, researchers are collecting blood samples, medical information, and medical images from nearly 1,800 people with cancer who also had COVID-19.
+Each person will be followed for up to 2 years.

 Why study COVID-19 in people with cancer?

 Some people who have cancer, especially those who are receiving treatment for cancer, may be more likely to have severe illness from COVID-19.
 Researchers are doing this study so they can learn more about COVID-19 in people with cancer, both during their illness with COVID-19 and after they recover from it.
 This study will allow researchers to